Skip to content

 Safety

-• Wear protective glasses
+• Wear protective glasses.

-• Do not mix materials from different products.
+• Avoid mixing materials from different products.

-• Configured the following parameters:
+2. Configured parameters:

 • Units/in: 25.4